The bell rings and chaos ensues.

 The solution?
 Deal with problems while they’re small.
 That doesn’t mean that you hand out a punishment for every minor infraction.
 But it does mean that you do at least address it – every time.
 A quick “Olivia, remember to sharpen your pencil before class starts” shows you’re paying attention and expect students to follow class procedures.

 Now in the middle of the year when you have a million issues happening at once, this can be really hard to do.
 That’s why I recommend starting with a Classroom Shake Up.
 You can read about the classroom shakeup here.
-We’ll also be explaining it in detail in our free live classroom management training.

 - Have consequences.
 Positive motivation simply isn’t enough.
 Yes, rewards can be part of your classroom.
 But they must be coupled with consequences.
 Why?
 I explain it here in my post “Why Classrooms Need Consequences.”
 (By the way, if your school doesn’t allow consequences, you can instead remove privileges – it works basically the same but normally will work with your school’s guidelines.)